alluding/hades/README.md

 To start the API, just open a separate terminal and run `python3 hades/api/start.py`. **Possibly**, you might need to tamper with `hades/managers/embed.py` and change the `base_url` depending on the situation.
 That is just what worked for **ME**.

-FYI: I'm tempted to just archive this.
-I have NO ideas for commands, so unless people start suggesting commands, this is probably never going to be finished. :sob: